 The Bayraktar tactical UAS with full payload onboard reached an altitude of 27,030ft during a flight test in June 2014.
 The Undersecretariat for Defence Industries of Turkey (SSM) carried out a fully autonomous flight test of the UAS at Kesan Airport in August 2014.
 The drone flew at an altitude of 18,000ft for up to 23 hours and 30 minutes during the 24-hour endurance flight test.

 The Turkish Land Forces Command completed acceptance activities of six Bayraktar tactical airframes and two ground control stations in November 2014.

 Bayraktar UAS design and features

-The indigenously designed Bayraktar tactical UAS features a modular composite structure built using carbon fibre, and Kevlar with epoxy resins.
+The indigenously designed Bayraktar tactical UAS features a modular composite structure built using carbon fibre and Kevlar with epoxy resins.
 It is equipped with sandwich structure wings and tails.
-The advanced sensor fusion techniques allow the UAS to perform fully autonomous taxi / take-off / landing / parking.
+The advanced sensor fusion techniques allow the UAS to perform fully autonomous taxi, take-off, landing and parking.

 Payloads attached to Bayraktar aerial system

 The Bayraktar tactical UAV is attached with electro-optical (EO) and infrared (IR) imaging camera modules for capturing high-resolution imagery and video in real-time.
 The UAS carries a laser designator and a laser pointer to designate the targets.
 A laser range finder is also fitted to provide accurate distance measurements.

 Ground control system

 The tactical unmanned system and its payloads are controlled by a portable ground control system integrating Nato Spec ACE-III Shelter, dual military-grade air conditioner, NBC filtration system, electric power distribution, power input filters, radio and Intercom systems.